whatever60/masato/README.md

 Masato is a modular amplicon sequencing analysis tookit.
 It highlights transparent and composible command line interface that helps users assemble and understand their pipeline.

+NOTE: This package is renamed from [easy_amplicon](https://github.com/whatever60/easy_amplicon).
+The old repository has been archived.